Find Local Furnace Repair Technicians Near Me

 How do I relight my furnace's pilot light?

-If your furnace has a pilot light and it won't stay lit, you can try relighting it by following the manufacturer's directions on the furnace.
-However, if you're not comfortable working with gas or if you're unsure about the process, it's recommended to contact a qualified HVAC technician.
-Never try to relight the pilot if you suspect a gas leak.
+If your furnace has a pilot light and it goes out, you can try relighting it by following the manufacturer's directions on the furnace.
+However, if you're not comfortable working with gas or if you're unsure about the process, it's always best to contact a qualified HVAC technician.
+If you smell gas, leave your home immediately and call your gas company or emergency services. .

 Why is my furnace making strange noises?